dlaub3/blog/python/practical-python-primer.md

 maybedecorator()

 # now maybe decorator has been redefined.
-# it is only accessibile from outer.
+# it is only accessible from outer.
 maybedecorator = outer(maybedecorator)
 maybedecorator()